2. Board of Directors, Nominating Committee, Remuneration Committee, Audit Committee, Independent Auditors

 Mr. Shinobu Murakawa serves as a Member of the Board and Chief Operating Officer of the Company.
 He is involved in problem-solving in a wide range of fields, including sales, marketing and corporate planning.
 He also served as a Director of subsidiaries of the Company and is well versed in the business of the Company and its subsidiaries.

-Ms. Noriko Kase serves as a Member of the Board of the Company.
-She engaged in various fields including book editing and corporate marketing, and now serves as Chief Executive Officer of KADOKAWA ASCII Research Laboratories, Inc.
+Ms. Noriko Kase serves as a Member of the Board and Chief Compliance Officer of the Company.
+She engaged in various fields including book editing and corporate marketing and is familiar with the Company and its subsidiaries, having served as Representative Director and President of a subsidiary and in other positions.

 Mr. Nobuo Kawakami serves as a Member of the Board of the Company.
 He also established DWANGO Co., Ltd., which is a subsidiary of the Company, and served as Representative Director of the company for years, and currently serves as Advisor of the company.